dbousfie/4201/syllabus.md

 outlined in this syllabus.
 Other written forms of participation can only be done twice each during the entire course (i.e. you can only do 2 policy briefs summaries per semester).
 You can collaborate with peers on submissions, but they must be submitted individually.
-A total of 8 weeks of participation is required, allowing students to skip 2 weeks (e.g., weeks 1,2 and 11, 12).
+A **total of 8 weeks of participation is required,** allowing students to skip 4 weeks (e.g., weeks 1,2 and 11, 12).
 Completing 8 weeks fulfills the full 70%.
 If you are submitting the same assignment for a second time, make sure to address 'What did I do differently this week?'

 Weekly Engagement Options: